NEFSC/READ-PSB-Marina/README.md

 Release Notes:
 1. Updates made for new NEFSC Github guidelines

-*If user does not have Matlab, but would like to view the code, please open .m files in Notebook app or TextEdit.
+*If user does not have Matlab, but would like to view the code, please open .m files in Notepad app or TextEdit.
 All .mlapp files are also exported as a .m file for this reason*

 **Base Marina 1.00.00**